Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: On-Chain Fees

-As \citet{DonezFees} note, miners pay a flat fee for Ethereum transfers between two wallets.
+As \citet{DonmezFees} note, miners receive a flat fee for Ethereum transfers between two wallets.
 They charge 10 to 20 times more though for smart contract interactions which include our ERC-20 tokens.
 Gas fees rise with network congestion, particularly after the network reaches 90\% capacity.
 As gas fees and Ethereum prices rise, dollar transfer costs rise with them.
 I graph the trend in transfer costs for the major stablecoins in \autoref{fig:trans_fee_USD_trends}.
-The median fee for Tether reached \$15.47 in the second quarter of 2021.